Evefg4/sandbox/README.md

 ## Arduino Create IDE

-Copy and paste the code below into the Arduino Create IDE.
-Begin a NEW SKETCH and paste the code into the sketch window.
-Compile the code in the Arduino Create IDE by verify and compile buttons.
+Copy and paste the code above into the Arduino Create IDE.
+Open a session in the Arduino Create IDE, begin a NEW SKETCH and paste the code into the sketch window.

 ### Verify
+[//]: # (insert screenshot of "done verifying...")

+### Upload

+[//]: # (insert screenshot of "done uploading...")

-### Compile
+### Run the Application

-In the Arduino Create IDE, verify and then upload the code sample to the UP2 board (or similar hardware).

-The Arduino Create IDE will compile/build the code into an executable.
+**Note**: make sure you've plugged in a UVC webcam before attempting to run the application

+When uploading the code to the target hardware, the Arduino Create IDE will compile the code and create an executable.
+After successfully uploading the sketch to the target hardware, a *sketches* folder will be created in the Home directory.
+You will need be logged in as root to run the application from the folder (protected).

 ```
 su